 5. Address book

-The same message with an invitation to download the app can be sent by SMS to people from user’s address book. iOS provides a class named MFMessageComposeViewController for handling text messages on iPhones and iPads.
+The same message with an invitation to download the app can be sent by SMS to people from a user’s address book. iOS provides a class named MFMessageComposeViewController for handling text messages on iPhones and iPads.
 Click here to see an implementation of this functionality on Android.

 Now that we’re through with the most important features, we can also look at other helpful functionality that a social app can include.

 Profiles, feeds, and connections are crucial features that every social network requires.
 Now let’s check out some other fundamental features to implement to create a successful social network.

 To reach an international audience, your social network app should support multiple languages.
 App developers usually think of making their app all in English.
 But statistics show that 42 percent of Facebook users worldwide don’t select English in their language settings.
 As for Twitter users, 49 percent select a preferred language that isn’t English.
 Do market research and think of your target audience, then select the languages your app should support.
 By supporting several languages, your social network will attract more users.

 Today, messaging and chats are a must for lots of apps, not just for social networks.
 Your social network app wouldn’t be fully equipped without this feature.
 There are a lot of third-party services that can be used to develop real-time chat functionality, so you don’t necessarily have to build a messenger from scratch.
 One of these services is Layer.
 We’ve used it in some of our recent social media app development projects, including in the Plaza app for iPhone.
 Layer allows users to talk with chat, voice, and video messaging and is really easy to integrate.

 This content is something that makes money on social networks.
 Value-added content can enrich profiles and offer additional functionality or advertising possibilities.
 Some of this content may get into a social app through partnerships with content providers (game developers, artists, and others).